pyto86pri/mackerel-lambda-agent/README.md

 ## Note
 - AWS Lambda Extensions runs on the same execution environment as Lambda functions.
 So it can impact function performance.
 - Following are overhead estimations;
   - CPU overhead          : ?
+(Should not so heavy)
   - Memory overhead       : ~70MB (Working on decreasing)
   - Duration time overhead: ~1msec